 Why are some hops such as Citra®HBC 394 cv and Amarillo®VGXP01 cv always sold out?

 Because hops are an agricultural commodity, there are a number of influences, such as acreage, intellectual property rights and varying yields, which all affect the yearly supply/demand of a hop.
 First, acreage limits the supply of a hop because without prior knowledge of contracted hop needs, there is a certain level of speculation for the spot demand of any given hop variety.
 If demand unexpectedly spikes, there is a minimum 1-3 year time lapse before growers can plant new acreage and harvest substantial yields.
 Even if demand does not increase for a particular variety, acreage may be limited by the fact that many of the craft industry’s most popular hops, such as Citra® and Amarillo®, are proprietary varieties with limited growers and supply.

 Simply stated, hops are an unpredictable, agricultural product that cannot be limitlessly produced.
 We do our best at Hopunion to procure varieties that meet our customers’ needs, however, some elements remain beyond our control.
 To ensure your inventory, we encourage hop contracts for all of your basic varietal needs.

 What packaging sizes are available?

-We supply our hop pellets in 11# and 44# boxes.
-Domestic raw hops can be purchased in 13# mini bales, 50# ¼ bales, 100# ½ bales or 200# full bales.
+We supply our hop pellets in 11# and 44# boxes with (2) 22# bags inside.
+Domestic raw hops can be purchased in 11# mini bales, 50# ¼ bales, or 200# full bales.
 Imported raw hops are also available as mini bales, ¼ bales, ½ bales or full bales, but weights vary by variety so please call for current availability.

 Hopunion also supplies 1 oz. and 1 lb packaging for homebrewers in both pellet and raw hop form.